nighthawkcoders/nighthawk_csp/_posts/2022-04-24-Proctored-MCQ2.md

 Everyone is taking the test this Tuesday.
 * MCQ Testing Rules
     * MCQ testing completed during class.
-    * MCQ scores will be posted on GitHub Pages.
+    * MCQ scores should be posted on GitHub Pages.
     * AP Testers will provide corrections, PBL Testers only need scores.
 * Create Task Crossover Review Rules
     * Reviewer must make comments on Video